yinyuanzhang/Bagel/README.md

 As we scale up BAGEL’s pretraining with more multimodal tokens, we observe consistent performance gains across understanding, generation, and editing tasks.
 Different capabilities emerge at distinct training stages—multimodal understanding and generation appear early, followed by basic editing, while complex, intelligent editing emerges later.
 This staged progression suggests an emergent pattern, where advanced multimodal reasoning builds on well-formed foundational skills.
 Ablation studies further show that combining VAE and ViT features significantly improves intelligent editing, underscoring the importance of visual-semantic context in enabling complex multimodal reasoning and further supporting its role in the emergence of advanced capabilities.

+## 📮 Notice
+**Call for Bad Cases:** If you have encountered any cases where the model performs poorly, we would greatly appreciate it if you could share them in the [issue#11](https://github.com/ByteDance-Seed/Bagel/issues/11) or [Discord](https://discord.gg/Z836xxzy).

 ## 🔥 Quick Start